slim-hmidi/deno-employees-api/README.md

 ```

 ## PS:
-I use deno v1.0.0 to run the server, if you are using a new version of deno and the app does not work, feel free to open an issue on my repo or the repository of the used modules.
+I use deno v1.0.0 to run the server, if you are using a new version of deno and the app does not work, feel free to open an issue on my repository or the module's repository which generates the error.